 “My wife drove me everywhere.
 You might have noticed that I’m not an easy man, but she brought out the best in me.
 We must have stopped at this crab shack ten or fifteen times.
 Tonight it was almost like she was there with me.
 She didn’t speak much and neither did you.
 That’s why I dressed up for this trip.
 She hated me looking sloppy.
 You speak with that girl of yours?”

 “That’s good.
 Look at me.
 Old, mean, and alone.
 No one cares a shit for me.”

 “But you had Mary.

 “Yes, I had her.”
 Old Bill scratched his nostrils, as if he were honing his sense of smell to keen his whereabouts.

 “All women are supposed to outlive their man, but not Mary.
 I put her in the early grave with my craziness.”

 Old Bill took out a handkerchief and blew his nose.

 “Sorry, any time I get near New Orleans I get a little misty, I met Mary there.
 I was playing piano in a bar.
 Never knew its name.
-One night a perfume caught my nose.
-Not a whore.
-A lady.
-Mary.
+One night a perfume caught my nose and I told myself there goes a lady.
+It was Mary.
 She liked my playing.
 We dated and I stopped seeing other women.
 We had thirty-three years together.
 And not once did I sniff at another woman.
 Are you still there, Hippie Boy?”